Stan Lee Posts Video Tribute To The Late Spider-Man Co-Creator Steve Ditko

 In a touching video posted on Friday, Stan Lee paid tribute to friend and comic book artist Steve Ditko.
-As Entertainment Weekly reports, Ditko was a reclusive but brilliant artist, who co-created Spider-Man and Doctor Strange before leaving Marvel in 1966.
+As Entertainment Weekly reports, Ditko was a reclusive, but brilliant artist, who co-created Spider-Man and Doctor Strange before leaving Marvel in 1966.
 Ditko died earlier this month at the age of 90.

 During his time at Marvel, Ditko was instrumental in creating some of the most popular superheroes in the Marvel universe.
 He was “responsible for many of the most iconic details we today associate with Spider-Man, from his web-shooters to the red-and-blue costume.”
 He also developed the concepts for Doctor Octopus and Green Goblin, two of the most well-known villains in Marvel’s repertoire.
 Additionally, Ditko was responsible for the Doctor Strange comic about a surgeon who, after a severe accident damages his hand, attains powers and a cloak of levitation.

 Ditko and Lee often had a tense working relationship.
-Lee oversaw Ditko, and by the time Ditko left Marvel in 1966, “his working relationship with Stan Lee had deteriorated until they never spoke at all, with Steve simply providing any artwork he wanted and Stan writing whatever dialogue fit,” according to The Observation Deck.
+Lee oversaw Ditko, and by the time Ditko left Marvel in 1966, “his working relationship with Stan Lee had deteriorated until they never spoke at all, with Steve simply providing any artwork he wanted and Stan writing whatever dialogue fit,” according to the Observation Deck.

 Ditko continued to create other comics “often pursuing characters over whom he could exert more exacting creative control than he’d been able to at Marvel.”